 - Demonstrate excellent academic performance in their high school curriculum, particularly in sciences.

-- Have high ACT (or equivalent) scores.
+- Have high SAT (or equivalent) scores.

 Selection criteria for direct admission to the professional nursing program include at least all of the following: